Goderich–Exeter Railway: Freight services

 The railway handles around 25,000 carloads of freight annually, consisting mainly of automobile parts, salt and fertilizer, wheat, grains, soy meal and rice.
 From Stratford the line serves the east west corridor of Huron and Perth Counties serving Mitchell, Dublin, Seaforth, Clinton, and Goderich.
 There is also a spur line running south from Clinton, serving, Brucefield, Hensall, Exeter, and Centralia.

 Traffic on the Goderich Subdivision mainly consists of agricultural products and salt from the Sifto Canada salt mines in Goderich, and construction equipment produced by a Volvo Motor Graders plant in Goderich (closed 2010).
 It also connects with the port facility at the Port of Goderich.

 As of 29 August 2020, GEXR operates on the Guelph Junction Railway.

 Interchanges

 The Goderich–Exeter Railway interchanges with CN in Stratford yard.

 Locomotives

 As of 2017, the railway owned 13 locomotives, which were acquired used.
 Its first four locomotives, purchased between 1992 and 1994, were given names of Shakespearean characters (#177 was named "Titania", #178 "Paulina", #179 "Portia", and #180 "Falstaff"), as Stratford is the home of the Canadian Shakespearean Festival.
-Unit #'s 178, 179, and 180 have since been sold to other railways.
+Units 178, 179, and 180 have since been sold to other railways.
 GEXR was acquired by Genesee & Wyoming in 2012.
 The railway also leases a few locomotives.
 All of its locomotives were made by General Motors Electro-Motive Division and include EMD GP38s, EMD GP35s, EMD GP40s, and EMD SD40-2s.
 As of March 2017, some of its locomotives are owned by subsidiaries of Genesee & Wyoming.